SalomePlatform/hexablock/doc/gui_disc_elmts.rst

 **Arguments:**

-- v: the vertex to disconnect.
+- vertex: the vertex to disconnect.
 - from hexa: the hexahedron to disconnect the vertex from.